 It means that the load of all your users will be distributed between your servers.
 The workload will be shared between all the servers of your farm.

-Load Balancing enables to use an unlimited number of servers with load balancing.
+Load Balancing enables to use an unlimited number of servers with load balancing, and is available with the Enterprise edition (one valid license per server).
 This very powerful and advanced capability is to be used when a large number of users/servers has to be deployed.

 Usually we recommend using one server for 50 concurrent users.
 For standard commercial application written in VB, C, C++, Delphi or Uniface you can go up to 100 concurrent users especially if you decide to use XP 64 bits which, according to our experience, tops most operating systems delivered by Microsoft.
 XP or Windows 7 are much more stable operating systems.
 For W7, we recommend to use the 64 bits version.

 There are two ways to connect to a Load Balanced cluster:

 Please note that the Gateway Portal is only enabled in Terminal Service Plus Enterprise edition.

 This page describes how to use the Load Balancing Manager with a Gateway Portal.